-John A. Albani Scholarship is awarded to a student enrolled in courses in the Criminal Justice program.
-A minimum cumulative grade point average of 2.50 and active participation in the Criminal Justice Student Association are required for consideration of this scholarship.
-Northwest Community Bank established this scholarship in memory of Mr. John A. Albani, their bank's former Auditor and Security Officer.
+John A. Albani Scholarship is awarded to a Criminal Justice student.
+A minimum GPA of 2.50 and active participation in the Criminal Justice Student Association are required.

-Raymond W. Atcheson Scholarship is awarded to a continuing student at NCCC who has a minimum cumulative grade point average of 3.0, preferably a mathematics or science major, a veteran of the armed forces or who is a single parent.
-This scholarship was established in honor of a retired NCCC executive dean.
-US Navy - Korea and Vietnam.
+Raymond W. Atcheson Scholarship is awarded to a continuing student at NCCC who has a minimum cumulative GPA of 3.0, preferably a mathematics or science major, a veteran of the armed forces or who is a single parent.

-Sarino and Marguerite DiMauro Scholarship is awarded annually to a continuing matriculated student at NCCC who has completed his/her first year of classes, has earned a minimum cumulative grade point average of 2.50, and has demonstrated financial need.
-This scholarship will be awarded to a student in the following order of preference:
+Sarino and Marguerite DiMauro Scholarship is awarded to a continuing student who has completed one year of classes with a GPA of at least 2.50, and demonstrated financial need.
+Preference for: a deaf or hard of hearing, Interpreter Preparation, or Allied Health student.